Health

 Risk factors for pancreatic cancer

 While the exact cause of pancreatic cancer is unknown, certain factors may contribute to developing the disease.
-People who smoke, are obese, or have diabetes are more likely to get the disease.
-People with chronic inflammation of the pancreas, who have a family history of pancreatic cancer or certain inherited genetic syndromes are also at a higher risk.
+People who smoke, are obese or have diabetes are more likely to develop pancreatic cancer.
+People with chronic inflammation of the pancreas, who have a family history of pancreatic cancer or certain inherited genetic syndromes, are also at a higher risk.
 Pancreatic cancer is slightly more common in men than in women.

 In the early stages of pancreatic cancer, there may not be many noticeable signs.
 As the cancer grows, symptoms may include:

-- Jaundice (a yellowing of the skin and eyes).
-It develops when the bile duct, a tube that carries a liquid called bile into the intestines to break down fats in food, becomes blocked by the tumor and bilirubin (yellow substance in bile) builds up in the blood.
+- Jaundice (a yellowing of the skin and eyes) occurs when the bile duct, a tube that carries a liquid called “bile” into the intestines to break down fats in food, becomes blocked by the tumor and bilirubin (yellow substance in bile) builds up in the blood.
 Other signs of jaundice may include dark, brownish urine and persistent light-colored or greasy stools.

-- Pain in the abdomen and back.
-This occurs when the cancer grows and starts to press on other nearby organs or spreads to nerves surrounding the pancreas.
+- Pain in the abdomen and back occurs when the cancer grows and starts to press on other nearby organs, or it spreads to nerves surrounding the pancreas.

-- Loss of appetite, nausea or unexpected weight loss.
-Some or all of these symptoms may occur when the tumor presses on the end of the stomach, making it hard for food to pass through.
+- Loss of appetite, nausea or unexpected weight loss may occur when the tumor presses on the end of the stomach, making it hard for food to pass through.
+Individuals may experience some or all of these symptoms.

-Note that if you have one or more of these symptoms, it does not mean you have pancreatic cancer.
+It’s important to note that if you have one or more of these symptoms, it does not mean you have pancreatic cancer.
 Many other conditions can cause these symptoms.
-If you have any unexplained symptoms that worry you, or you think you are at risk for pancreatic cancer, be sure to see your healthcare provider.
+If you have any unexplained symptoms that worry you, or if you think you are at risk for pancreatic cancer, be sure to see your healthcare provider.
 Pancreatic cancer has a higher chance of being successfully treated when found at an early stage.

 Sources: